Esri/i3s-spec/profiles/pointclouds/docs/stats.md

-# I3S Point Cloud layer: stats
+# I3S point cloud scene layer: stats

 Contains statistics about each attribute.
 Statistics are useful to estimate attribute distribution and range.